-The Parish survey identified 54 respondents who trade as sole traders and 47 trading as a limited company.
+- 9.2.
+The survey of the Plan Area identified 54 respondents who trade as sole traders and 47 trading as a limited company.
 19% of these respondents believed that they would need additional premises in the next 20 years.
-It is therefore considered that at least around 20 small units may be required to serve the demand through the Parish Survey.
+It is therefore considered that at least around 20 small units may be required to serve the demand.
+There is also a lack of serviced / temporary / flexible working spaces in the Plan Area. - 9.3.
 This plan will therefore support proposals to create a range of new business units (of small and medium sizes).
-This approach is considered to be in accordance with para 20 of the NPPF and Chapter 5 of the HDPF.
+This approach is considered to be in accordance with para 81(d) of the NPPF and Chapter 5 of the HDPF. - 9.4.
 It is important however that economic development occurs in a planned manner.
-Southwater currently has two business parks and these are:
+Southwater currently has two business parks and these are: - 9.5.
 Oakhurst Business Park in Southwater is a 30 acre park developed in phases over several years to accommodate a range of businesses from multi-national organisations such as the National Headquarters of the RSPCA and Nursing & Hygiene to local companies.
 The business park is located near to the A24 and offers easy access to Gatwick Airport, the South Coast ports and the motorway network via the M23.
+This is allocated as a Key Employment Area in the HDPF and not considered further by this plan. - 9.6.
 Southwater Business Park, also known as Lennox Wood Business Park, is situated just off Worthing Road in Southwater.
-This business park is located near to the A24 and offers the same easy access to Gatwick, South Coast ports and the motorway network.
-Southwater Business Park has a selection of small and larger units.
+This business park is located near to the A24 and offers the same easy access to Gatwick, South Coast ports

-Both of these business parks place pressure on the current accesses onto the A24 and whilst the neighbourhood plan will support the continued growth of these two business parks all proposals should be carefully scrutinised to ensure that the impacts of growth in these locations do not have unacceptable impacts on the rest of the community.
-In addition, this plan makes provision for additional employment floor space to meet the growing need.
+- and the motorway network.
+Southwater Business Park has a selection of small and larger units. - 9.7.
+Both of these business parks place pressure on the current accesses onto the A24 and whilst the neighbourhood plan will support the continued growth of these two business parks, all proposals should be carefully scrutinised to ensure that the impacts of growth in these locations do not have unacceptable impacts on the rest of the community.
+In addition, this plan provides policy support for additional employment floor space to meet the growing need.